freaktechnik/justintv-stream-notifications/help/channels-manager.md

 ### MLG.tv
 The channel page URL without the `http://tv.majorleaguegaming.com/channel/` part.

+### Picarto
+The username in the URL of the channel.

 ### Twitch
 The channel username, it's in the URL and as link-text to the profile above the stream.
 Case doesn't matter.